emilakerman/watching/README.md

 # watching
 TV Show Tracker called Watching.
-Graduation project at IT-högskolan.
 Built in Flutter.

+## Platform

+This application is available and optimized for iOS, Android and the web (link: https://watching-development.web.app/).

+## Tech stack

 Supabase PostGreSQL for backend.
-Firebase Authentication is also used.
+Firebase Authentication for authentication.
-TV Maze External API is used (until I build my own database of shows).
+TV Maze External API.